-Dawson Creek Dance Co. was founded in 2017 by Lindsay Dufresne and Alison Morgan and is now entering it’s fourth season!
+Dawson Creek Dance Co. was founded in 2017 by Lindsay Dufresne and Alison Morgan and is now in it’s fifth season!

 All students age 3-18 attend Ballet classes and can choose from a variety of other dance genres as well.
-Some of the fun events we participate in include our annual recital, dance examinations, regional festivals, conventions, flash mobs, pizza parties, fundraisers, and more!
+Some of the fun events we participate in include our recitals, dance examinations, regional festivals, conventions, flash mobs, pizza parties, fundraisers, and more!

 * We love our small town!
 We aim to provide a small town, family centred atmosphere along with the high quality dance education found in larger centres.

 * We will provide a safe space for all dancers to learn and create without prejudice.